krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 The Presence Calculus is a new approach for reasoning quantitatively about the
 relationships between signals in a domain over time.

-We aim to better support rigorous modeling and principled
+It's purpose is to better support principled modeling and rigorous
 decision-making with operational data in complex, business-critical domains.

 A key objective was to ensure that the use of data in such decisions rests on a